-The next New Initiatives event will be a Strings Workshop on 18 February.
-Participants will receive one-to-one coaching from professional violinist Jack Liebeck and pianist Annabel Thwaite, and perform a piece if they wish in a short concert at the end of the afternoon.
+The last New Initiatives event was a Strings Workshop on 18 February.
+Participants received one-to-one coaching from professional violinist Jack Liebeck and pianist Annabel Thwaite, and perform a piece if they wish in a short concert at the end of the afternoon.

 We have drama, comedy, music and more, with in-house productions, resident companies, local and professional drama companies, and some of the UKs finest comedians all providing the entertainment every month.
 We host classes, workshops, after-school clubs and other educational and artistic activities.
 We also have exhibitions from some of the best local artists and photographers, and a monthly film club where you can see everything from classic movies to the latest independent hits.

 But the cornerHOUSE is not just a place where you can watch shows.
 It’s also a place where you can be part of the shows, on-stage, backstage, front of house, or behind the bar.
 Wherever you want to be, and whatever you want to do we have something for you.

 Go to the “About Us” pages to find out about volunteering, hiring the cornerHOUSE, or just to know a bit more about us and contact us about anything else.

 Whatever you do, we hope to see you here soon.